 Live Unit Testing

-Live Unit Testing has become a reality with the imminent release of Visual Studio 2017.
-The next iteration of Microsoft's world-class IDE is due for release on the 7th of March 2017.
-Check out the video below how to enable live unit testing.
-It provides visual indicators inside
+Live Unit Testing has become a reality with the release of Visual Studio 2017.
+The next iteration of Microsoft's world-class IDE which was released on the 7th of March 2017, has given developers a host of new and exciting features (a new-ish feature C# Interactive being a favorite of

 TF30063 Authorization Error